See details about the Truman Campus in University Catalog.

 - The Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA)

 Contact the Provost and Vice President for Academic Affairs Office at 660-785-4105 to obtain copies of review documents describing accreditation, approval, or licensing or to obtain contact information for the appropriate accrediting, approval or licensing entity in order to file a complaint.

-Truman values the diversity represented by students from across Missouri, the United States and world, representing myriad racial backgrounds and interests.
+Truman values the diversity represented by students from across Missouri, the United States and the world, representing myriad racial backgrounds and interests.
 Our talented student body thrives in the opportunities diversity brings to encounter enrichment in an inclusive educational experience.

 Drug/Alcohol Abuse in the Workplace

 The University subscribes to the Drug-Free Schools and Communities Act and endorses the following statement of policy to prevent the use of illicit drugs and the abuse of alcohol by students and employees.
 The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited on all property owned or operated by the University.
 The manufacture, distribution, dispensing, possession or use of alcohol is also prohibited on the University campus, except for those times, places, and purposes approved by the President of the University.
 The presence of persons under the influence of unlawful drugs or alcohol, regardless of where the use or consumption of such drugs or alcohol may have occurred, is also prohibited on the University campus.
 Any employee who violates this policy will be subject to disciplinary action, up to and including termination of employment.